mysociety/fixmystreet/index.md

 Welcome to FixMyStreet Platform
 ===============================

+<p class="lead">mySociety's geographic problem reporting platform.</p>

-[FixMyStreet](http://www.fixmystreet.com/) Platform is an open source project to help people run websites for reporting common street problems such as potholes and broken street lights to the appropriate authority.
+[FixMyStreet](http://www.fixmystreet.com/) Platform is an open source project to help people run websites for reporting common street problems such as potholes and broken street lights to an appropriate authority.

 Users locate problems using a combination of address and sticking a pin in a map without worrying about the correct authority to report it to.
 FixMyStreet